kubernetes-sigs/gateway-api/site-src/guides/backend-protocol.md

 # Backend Protocol

+??? example "Experimental Channel in v1.0.0+"

+    This concept is part of the Experimental Channel in `v1.0.0+`.
-Not all Gateway implementations support automatic protocol selection.
-Even in some cases protocols are disabled without an explicit opt-in (eg. websockets with Contour & NGINX).
+Not all implementations of Gateway API support automatic protocol selection.
+In some cases protocols are disabled without an explicit opt-in.

-When a Route's backend references a Kubernetes Service application developers can specify the protocol using `ServicePort` [`appProtocol`][appProtocol] field.
+When a Route's backend references a Kubernetes Service, application developers can specify the protocol using `ServicePort` [`appProtocol`][appProtocol] field.

 For example the following `frontend` Kubernetes Service is indicating the port `8080` supports HTTP/2 Prior Knowledge.